-When I point out how many self-pressuring thoughts my clients have (usually dozens or more in a single session), they often say, "Dan – if I didn't think this way, I wouldn't get anything done in my life!"
+When I point out how many self-pressuring thoughts my clients have, they often say, "Dan – if I didn't think this way, I wouldn't get anything done in my life!"

 This is a common misperception.
 We think that by continually pressuring ourselves, we keep life moving in a positive direction.
 But this is like saying that by whipping a horse we keep it moving forward.
 Whipping doesn't lead to true progress.
 It simply creates a temporary, painful stress response that gives a burst of adrenaline.

 So what is the alternative?
 Let me return to a framework that I often discuss in this newsletter.

 When faced with a challenge, we can respond in one of two primary ways.
 We can respond with a threat-based fight/flight/freeze response.
 Or we can tap into our inner light of wisdom, peace, and inspiration – and let that inner light guide our actions.